ec-europa/europa-component-library/src/website/src/pages/eu/core-template/site-header/docs/usage.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the standardised category
+- do not follow these guidelines when you are updating sites that fall under another category